Decimals Greater than 1 as Fractions

 This means that one and fifty-seven hundredths as a fraction is one and fifty-seven over one hundred.

-Below you will find a decimals greater than 1 worksheet to practice converting decimals greater than one to fractions.
+After watching the video you will find more interactive exercises, worksheets and further activities concerning decimals greater than 1.
+Use these to practice converting decimals greater than one to fractions.

 Transcript Decimals Greater than 1 as Fractions